 This is true baby Jesus will cry if you use Black hat SEO and you will cry if you get caught out and your site is banned from Google’s index.
 Black hat techniques can be a quick fix and work well for a time, but the results don’t last and can cause a lot more damage.
 Domain trust and authority are becoming more important so if you lose that trust with Google it is very difficult to get it back!

 However, it’s not just black and white but shades of grey, many SEO’s will engage in some grey techniques that will be beneficial to the site both short term and long term but make sure they don’t do anything that could lean onto black hat or affect the user experience.
-There is no point getting traffic if the user gets pissed off with doorway pages or spam.
+There is no point in getting traffic if the user gets pissed off with doorway pages or spam.

 The Campaign will go on as long as it has to